Tyrus Wong, Legendary Disney ‘Bambi’ Artist, Dies At 106

 The in-betweener’s job was repetitive.
 The New York Times referred to it was “the assembly-line work of animation.”
 Mr. Canemaker said the job was a terrible use of Wong’s “talents as a landscape artist and a painter.”

-While working as an “in-betweener,” Mr. Wong learned that Disney was adapting the novel Bambi, A Life in the Woods, by the Austrian writer Felix Salten.
+When Mr. Wong learned that Disney was adapting the novel Bambi, A Life in the Woods, by the Austrian writer Felix Salten.
 The 1927 novel was about a fawn whose mother is killed by a hunter.
 Riding on the heels of the success of the 1937 animated film Snow White and the Seven Dwarfs, Disney reached a halting point while trying to animate the Bambi book.

 Disney wanted to use a detailed and meticulous drawing style for Bambi just as they did with Snow White.
 Walt was set on having a beautiful landscape in which the details in the flower petals and bushes were accurately represented.
 Unfortunately, the style didn’t translate with Bambi.
 Disney discovered the details camouflaged the deer and other forest creatures.
 This was Tyrus’ saving grace.